javascript-tutorial/en.javascript.info/2-ui/3-event-details/10-onload-ondomcontentloaded/article.md

 <img id="img" src="https://en.js.cx/clipart/train.gif?speed=1&cache=0">
 ```

-In the example the `DOMContentLoaded` handler runs when the document is loaded, not waits for the page load.
+In the example the `DOMContentLoaded` handler runs when the document is loaded and does not wait for the image to load.
 So `alert` shows zero sizes.

 At the first sight `DOMContentLoaded` event is very simple.
 The DOM tree is ready -- here's the event.
 But there are few peculiarities.